 If they bought something from you before and they see your name in the search results, then they will most likely click on it.

-If you chose the After option, then you will have the name of the article, and then you will have the OSTraining site name or whatever your site name is afterwards.
+If you chose the After option, then you will have the name of the article, and then you will have the Joomlashack site name or whatever your site name is afterward.

 That is what is going to be suggested to Google for your search results.
 Fairly obviously, if you change the After option to Before, then the order of that page title will change.
 Your site name will come first and the title of your article will come second.